LNG is Still King, Despite Growth in Renewables (TGP, HMLP, GLOP)

 And of course, having a large spread between the markets is not the only requirement for company profits.
 A company also needs to be well run with management that can secure new contracts before old contracts roll off, buy ships where the investment will be recouped, doesn’t bleed the company with bloated salaries and excessive crew, they properly maintain their ships, and create consistency in cash flows for all stakeholders.

 If they are inefficient allocators of capital, when the tide goes out, the ship runs aground.
 A lot of energy companies burned through billions of dollars of capital over the last ten years because the equity and debt markets were very loose in their standards.
 Investors have become more discerning after losing so much.

 How to Play the LNG Trend

-There are a few ways to capitalize on the natural gas and LNG trend but I only think the last way makes sense.
+There are a few ways to capitalize on the natural gas and LNG trend but this article focuses on the last option.
 The set of options are: